Carl McHugh

 Carl Gerard McHugh (born 5 February 1993) is an Irish professional footballer who plays as a defensive midfielder for League of Ireland Premier Division club Sligo Rovers.
 He can also play as a centre-back or left-back.

 Club career

 Early career

-Born in Lettermacaward, County Donegal, McHugh signed a scholarship with English club Reading at the age of 16.
+Born in Lettermacaward, County Donegal, McHugh left Donegal club Dungloe Town to sign a scholarship with English club Reading at the age of 16.
 He spent loan spells at Swindon Supermarine and Dundalk.
 He spent one year as a professional at Reading before being released in the summer of 2012.

 Bradford City

 McHugh signed for Bradford City in August 2012.
 He made his professional debut for Bradford City on 28 August 2012, in a League Cup match against Watford.
 He made his debut in The Football League on 27 October 2012, coming on as a substitute in the 1–0 defeat away at Burton Albion.

 In November, he starred and scored an equalising header for Bradford City in their FA Cup victory over Northampton Town.
 Earlier that month, McHugh had been praised by his manager for his performance against Wigan Athletic in the League Cup, and he later commented that his recent spell of first-team games had been a "huge learning curve" for him.
 McHugh's performances were praised by teammate Rory McArdle.

 Following Bradford City's elimination of Aston Villa in the League Cup semi-final, McHugh was photographed waving the flag of his native county on the pitch at Villa Park.
 He later said, "That was the highlight of the night for me.
 Back in Bradford they might have thought it was the Irish flag, but they know now that it is the Donegal flag."
 In the run-up to the 2013 Football League Cup Final, which McHugh played in, he was cited as an "unsung hero" of the Bradford City team.
 In the latter stages of the 2012–13 season, he began to be played more as a left-back.
 In June 2013, McHugh was praised by former Bradford City left-back Wayne Jacobs.
 In July 2013, McHugh signed a new one-year contract with Bradford City, and later that month he spoke about his fight to become a first-team member in the forthcoming season.

 In November 2013, McHugh publicly spoke about his lack of first-team football.
 By 17 January 2014, however, he had played three of the club's last four games, and he credited a sports psychologist for helping him regain his first-team spot.